gSchool/DNA-release-3/01-welcome/01-intro.md

-# Module 103: From User Need to Acquisition Award
+# Welcome to Module 103 of Digital DNA!

-If you are wondering when we will focus on acquisition and contracting strategies that support Agile, DevSecOps, etc., get excited - that is the focus of the second half of Digital DNA, which starts now!
+If you are wondering when we will focus on acquisition and contracting strategies that support Agile, DevSecOps, etc., get excited - that is the focus of the second half of Digital DNA, which starts now with Module 103: From User Need to Acquisition Award.

-Digital DNA does not provide a universal formula for managing, contracting, building, or running software intensive programs.
-There are teams that will be successful utilizing alternative approaches described and recommended in this course.
+Digital DNA does _not_ provide a universal formula for managing, contracting, building, or running software intensive programs.
+There are teams that will be successful utilizing alternative approaches than those described and recommended in this course.
+What we hope to provide is a way to approach problems and strategies that incorporate Agile, DevSecOps, and modern software concepts across your program and team.

 The mantra of the course ***‘it depends’*** will be prevalent moving forward. **Your context--program, operational environment, team expertise--are all driving factors in your overall approach, it is a continuous process of adapting and learning that will change over time.**

 ## Module 103 Course Structure

-Below outlines the course content, identifying the lessons associated with each block:
+The table below outlines the course content, identifying the lessons associated with each block:

 |**Section**|**Number of Lessons**|**Assessments/Checkpoints**|
 |:---:|:---:|:---:|